-Improving School Culture
+Focus Area 1: Improving School Culture

 School culture is the "story" of the school-the beliefs, norms, attitudes, and behaviors that play a key role in how the school operates on a daily basis.
 Research says that school culture is a driving force behind student achievement.
-There are two ways school culture can be described: positive or toxic.
+DELETED WORDS School culture can be described on a continuum from positive to toxic.
 The interconnectedness of adults-and the relationships that are fostered from these dynamics-contribute to a positive or toxic school culture.